 - 17. The long-term growth rate should be reasonable in comparison to long-term inflation expectations, where a cash flow is prepared on a nominal basis.
 Nominal long-term growth rates in excess of long-term nominal GDP growth imply that the business will eventually grow at a rate faster than the economy itself.
 This is unlikely to be appropriate.
 The long-term growth rate should be corroborated using external evidence.
 For guidance, see our In depth INT2022-12 Navigating IFRS Accounting Standards in periods of rising inflation and interest rates. - 18.
-Where uncertainty in the economic environment has increased, the established methods for calculating the WACC should continue to be used.
+In times of greater uncertainty in the economic environment, an entity should incorporate these uncertainties in impairment testing by applying probability weightings to multiple cash-flow scenarios Where uncertainty in the economic environment has increased, the established methods for calculating the WACC should continue to be used.
 However, a reassessment of each input into the calculation and assessment of the overall result is needed.
-We would generally expect the inputs (such as long-term risk-free rates) used in the calculation of discount rates to increase compared to prior periods.
-See In brief INT2022-20 Have WACCs changed for December 2022 financial year ends? for further information.
+Whilst inflation and interest rates might be stabilising or decreasing in some jurisdictions, entities might still be exposed to additional risks in this regard.
+Entities will need to continue to update their judgements, estimates and disclosures.
+See In brief INT2022-20 Have WACCs changed for December 2022 financial year ends? for further guidance on accounting implications for rising inflation and interest rates.